don’t forget the value of creative play

 Principle #4: Find Your Sanctuary

-I highly recommend listening to the entire podcast, but I found myself applying the prinicples to EVERYTHING this month–writing (of course), but also improv at the piano, and even cooking.
-In each of us is a quiet voice that says “I want to do this” “I want to try this” “What about this?”
+In each of us is a quiet voice that says, “I want to do this,” “I want to try this,” “What about this?”

 My son listened an made gnomes.

-I listened and cooked beautiful food, and set them on beautifully laid tables with candles and a table cloth.
+I listened and cooked beautiful food, and set them on beautifully laid tables with candles and a tablecloth.
+And of course I wrote, and wrote, and wrote.

 What will you create?